Frequently Asked Questions

 Click a question to expand.
 If your question doesn’t appear below, give us a call.

 As soon as you have found the property you like and would like to make an offer on it!
-It's very busy, so call us now and let us take care of the rest for you.
-As long as you cancel, in writing (email is fine) before 1pm, the working day before the planned appointment, no charges will apply or a full refund will be given.
-See our cancellation policy for full details.
+Call us now and let us take care of the rest for you.

 It’s far better to be aware of any issues before you buy a house so that you can make an informed decision about how much you’re willing to pay for it and, if necessary, budget for any repair work that will need doing.
 Surveys will help you find out about the condition of the building and, if there are problems, this can give you a powerful bargaining tool for negotiating the buying price down or asking the seller to fix the problems.